 You’re required to hold them for at least one year.
 After that, you can cash out at any time you’d like, or you can choose to hold them for up to 30 years from the original time of purchase.
 If you cash out within five years, you forfeit interest earned in the previous three months, whereas the early withdrawal penalty on a typical commercial CD is often six months or 12 months of interest.
 The flexibility to cash out after one year with a low early withdrawal penalty or to hang on for as long as 30 years makes I Bonds good for both short-term and long-term investing.

 Similar to a CD, the value of I Bonds never goes down.
+They are guaranteed by the U.S. government.
 Unlike a typical CD with a fixed interest rate for the entire term, the interest rate on your I Bonds changes in six-month cycles.
-You stay on the current rate for the full six months and then you go on a new rate for another six months, and the new rate after that for another six months, and so on.
+You stay on the current rate for the full six months and then you go on a new rate for another six months, and a new rate after that for another six months, and so on.

 The interest rate is guaranteed to at least match inflation.
 If inflation goes up, the interest rate on your I Bonds automatically goes up.
 Some older I Bonds earn a positive rate above inflation.
 The I Bonds you buy now only match inflation.
 Even merely matching inflation makes I Bonds attractive when other CDs and bonds don’t keep up with inflation.

-The interest on I Bonds is credited monthly and automatically reinvested.
+The interest on I Bonds is credited monthly and automatically reinvested every six months.
 You get all the accumulated interest when you cash out.
 You don’t get a separate payout monthly or quarterly.

 You pay tax on the interest from I Bonds only when you decide to cash out, whereas you must pay taxes on the interest from CDs and bond funds every year even if you reinvest the interest.
 The interest from I Bonds is exempt from state and local income taxes.
 I Bonds are more appealing than other CDs and bonds because you have the tax deferral and the exemption from state and local income taxes.